United arab emirates Country Commercial Guide

 Water and Wastewater Treatment

-The UAE has very limited natural groundwater and freshwater resources and regulations notably restrict groundwater use.
+Water technologies are a major opportunity, and the UAE plans to invest billions of dollars in new facilities in coming years.
+The UAE has limited natural groundwater and freshwater resources and regulations restrict groundwater use.
 The UAE uses thermal desalination as its main process to make seawater potable, in addition to some plants using reverse osmosis technology.
 The process of extraction, desalination, and transportation of water has increased water and energy consumption.
-Abu Dhabi’s Department of Energy (DoE) is working on improving the efficiency of desalination plants to enhance the country’s water security agenda.
-Similarly, EWEC is planning to invest in desalination projects that are innovative and energy-efficient to increase production with lower carbon emissions.
+Abu Dhabi’s Department of Energy is working on improving the efficiency of desalination plants to enhance the country’s water security agenda.
+Similarly, Emirates Water and Electricity Company (EWEC) plans to invest in desalination projects that are innovative and energy-efficient to increase production with lower carbon emissions.

 The UAE launched the Water Security Strategy 2036 to ensure sustainability and continuous access to water during normal and emergency conditions.
 This strategy was developed to implement and integrate water resources management, increase water-use efficiency across all sectors, improve water quality by reducing pollution, and increase recycling and the safe reuse of treated water.